The Secret to Changing a Habit

 In fact, it’s the secret sauce that is responsible for the success of every New Year resolution.

-The problem is, many people choose to commit to unrealistic or unsustainable goals in their resolutions, rather than focusing on the underlying behaviors that scuttle them.
+The problem is that many people choose to commit to unrealistic or unsustainable goals in their resolutions, rather than focusing on the underlying behaviors that scuttle them.

 The Sirens’ Song